-The cross-section properties (full or effective) shall be considered according to the rules of EN 1993 (all parts).
+(3) The cross-section properties (full or effective) shall be considered according to the rules of EN 1993 (all parts).

-The same analysis types (given in 6.1.2) can be used to check serviceability limit state criteria than used to ultimate limit state check considering additional design rules may be given in EN 1993 (all Parts).
+(4) The same analysis types (given in 6.1.2) can be used to check serviceability limit state criteria than used to ultimate limit state check considering additional design rules may be given in EN 1993 (all parts).

-Stresses and deformations should be calculated assuming linear elastic behaviour using LA, GNA or GNIA analysis considering the design rules of the relevant Parts of EN 1993.
+(5) Stresses and deformations should be calculated assuming linear elastic behaviour using LA, GNA or GNIA analysis considering the design rules of the relevant parts of EN 1993.

-If material non-linearities are considered in the analysis, and if plastic redistribution of the forces and moments can occur in the structure at the design load level in the serviceability limit state, they should be considered according to the rules of the relevant Parts of EN 1993.
+(6) If material non-linearities are considered in the analysis, and if plastic redistribution of the forces and moments can occur in the structure at the design load level in the serviceability limit state, they should be considered according to the rules of the relevant parts of EN 1993.

-If slip in the connections should be considered according to the rules of the relevant Parts of EN 1993, specific joint elements, constrains or contact elements should be applied in the numerical model.
+(7) If slip in the connections should be considered according to the rules of the relevant parts of EN 1993, specific joint elements, constrains or contact elements should be applied in the numerical model.

 Documentation